Incognito Digital Experience Solution

 With the advent of smart home technology, operators need a way to control the connected home business model.
 This requires a new management platform that offers remote visibility and management of gateways, CPEs, and connected devices, regardless of device type or network access technology.
 Enter User Services Platform (USP), the focus of this FAQ.

 User Services Platform (USP) is the revolutionary standard that builds on the Broadband Forum's TR-069 specification.
-In January 2018, the Broadband Forum Connected Home Council ratified the USP 1.0 standard (TR-369), with Amendment 2 released in January 2022 (TR-369a2).
+In January 2018, the Broadband Forum Connected Home Council ratified the USP 1.0 standard (TR-369), with Amendment 2 released in January 2022 (TR-369a2), and Amendment 3 released in October 2023.

-Not yet.
 Commercial availability of next-generation TR-369 capable devices from hardware vendors is still in its early stages.
 However, service providers are looking to stay ahead of the curve, so there is active interest in TR-369 from telecom operators.
+An increasing number of operators are planning to integrate USP into their roadmaps, with significant players like T-Mobile, AT&T, Orange, and Vodafone already spearheading deployments.

-TR-069 devices will remain in operator networks for several years as there are over 1 billion TR-069 installations globally as of 2018.
+TR-069 devices will continue to remain in operator networks for several years as there are over a billion TR-069 installations globally.
 For this reason, a unified device management solution that supports both TR-369 and TR-069 capable devices is recommended.

 TR-369 capable devices vary per network equipment vendor, but recent production deployment examples span 5G fixed-wireless CPEs and IP STBs.
 Additionally, DOCSIS-enabled gateways and PON network equipment are in development and assume future DSL modem, IP phone, and VoIP device support for TR-369.